Aaron-Bopp/TIM/40_Evergreens/My unfulfilled need for parental validation became a fear of rejection and disregarment of affection.md

 ---
 created: 2021-07-30

-cssclass: evergreen
-tags: evergreen, personal
+tags: node/evergreen, node/personal
 aliases:
--
+  - null
 ---

 #### [[My unfulfilled need for parental validation became a fear of rejection and disregarment of affection]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`